To regulate or not to regulate? EU to launch study on Uber

 By Julia Fioretti

-, Brussels - The European Commission will launch a study in September of the ride-hailing app Uber in an effort to settle legal disputes that have pitched the U.S. start-up against conventional taxis across Europe, three people familiar with the matter said on Friday.
+BRUSSELS, Aug 28 Brussels will launch a study in September of the taxi-hailing app Uber, in an effort to settle the legal disputes that have pitched the U.S. start-up against conventional taxis across Europe, three people familiar with the matter said.

 Since opening in Paris in 2011, San Francisco-based Uber has run into vehement opposition from taxi drivers, who complain it competes unfairly by bypassing local laws on licensing and safety.

-Uber has responded by submitting complaints to the European Commission against German and Spanish court bans, as well as a new French law on taxis.
+Uber has responded by submitting complaints to the European Commission against German and Spanish court bans as well as a new French law on taxis, the so-called Thevenoud law.

 Uber argues it is a digital platform that connects willing drivers with customers.
 Being considered a transport service might make it subject to stricter rules on licensing, insurance and safety.